 According to the Company's articles, the Company accrues compensation of employees at rates of no less than 3% of the net profit before income tax and compensation of employees.
 When the Company has an accumulated deficit, the Company shall set aside some amounts to offset the deficit in advance.
-For the year ended December 31, 2021, the estimated amount of compensation of employees was \$366,429 thousand, and for the year ended December 31, 2020, the compensation of employees was not estimated since the Company had an accumulated deficit.
+For the years ended December 31, 2022 and 2021, the estimated amount of compensation of employees were \$120,275 thousand and \$366,429 thousand, respectively.